mathaywarduk/.com/_posts/2014-01-17-modular-css-with-sass-and-bem.markdown

 You may ask what the point of declaring then overriding these variables is, and, for one-off use, there isn&rsquo;t one.
 But what we have now is the beginnings of a modular framework that we can use as a basis for any frontend project, adding and importing more modules as we add more elements to our system.

-> Redeclaring variables simply reduces the need for dependency between modules.

-And gives us a cleaner starting point for each new project.
+Redeclaring variables simply reduces the need for dependency between modules and gives us a cleaner starting point for each new project.

 ## Making code easier to understand
 You could be forgiven for thinking that any developer could now pick up your work and understand italmost instantly, but that&rsquo;s not always the case.
 Fortunately, there are ways to make your code even easier to understand.
 Firstly, Sass comments are not compiled, so will not add any weight to our compiled CSS file, so we can write as much as we like to be extra helpful.
 For instance, I always like to add comment blocks to mixins and functions.